top of page

 The Taūla Clinic

 Throughout life each of us will experience situations that challenge us, and most of the time we will work through these challenges on our own and continue on in life without too much hassle.
 At other times, some challenges will leave us feeling confused, unsettled, overwhelmed or stuck.
-Counselling therapy at the Taūla Clinic offers therapeutic services that can support you through life's challenges, changes and uncertainties.
+The Taūla Clinic offers therapeutic services that can support you through life's challenges, changes and uncertainties.

 • Anxiety & Depression